 Here are the best features of Android 10 update that you must know.

 Android 10 officially comes with a system-wide dark mode.
-It’s called Dark Theme and it can be enabled under Settings > Display.
+It’s called Dark Theme and it can be enabled under Settings > Display > Toggle on Dark theme.
 Once you enable it, compatible apps will also go dark, giving you a seamless experience.
 Caution though, do not expect a lot here as not many apps have been configured to follow the system’s dark theme right now.

 Android 10 supports theming the look of the OS to something that fits your needs.
 The option to do so isn’t directly accessible, though.
 To access it, go to the developer options in the Advanced System settings menu.
 If not enabled, hit the build number in About phone several times to enable developer options.